Grand Canyon University: Main campus in Phoenix

 In 2006, the college spent $150 million to renovate the campus, adding a brick promenade, an aquatics center, and a café.

 In 2009, GCU began work on a $60 million campus expansion project, including a 500-bed dormitory, a 55000 sqft fitness and recreation center, 125-classroom facility, food court and bowling alley, and a 5,000-seat arena.
 The GCU Arena, which opened on September 2, 2011, is used for concerts, speakers, and other events.
 The arena is also home to the college's men's and women's basketball teams and women's volleyball games.
 The arena was expanded to 7,000 seats in 2014.
 GCU offers several fast food restaurants, coffee shops, student union, cafeteria, video game room, and six-lane bowling alley for student recreation.
 In August 2016, the university announced the establishment of the GCU Police Department.

 In August 2016, GCU announced its 10 in 2 initiative, the building of 10 on-campus athletic facilities in a two-year span.
 Highlights of the project included new facilities for the university's soccer, baseball, softball, tennis and beach volleyball programs.
 It also included a sports medicine expansion, an equipment room expansion, practice facilities for the basketball and golf programs, and a student-athlete academic center.

-Accelerated Nursing (ABSN) learning sites
+Accelerated Nursing learning sites

-In 2020, the university opened its first two ABSN locations, in Sun City and Tucson.
+In 2020, the university opened its first two Accelerated Nursing (ABSN) locations, in Sun City and Tucson.

 On May 9, 2022, GCU opened an ABSN location in Sandy, Utah.

-GCU's 4th ABSN location is in Henderson, Nevada.
+GCU's fourth ABSN location is in Henderson, Nevada.

-On September 7, 2023, GCU announced the opening of its 5th ABSN location in Chandler, Arizona.
+On September 7, 2023, GCU announced the opening of its fifth ABSN location in Chandler, Arizona.

 GCU opened its 6th ABSN location, in Phoenix's West Valley, with a grand opening ceremony on September 18, 2023.

 Another ABSN satellite campus is in Meridian, Idaho.

-The 8th most recently opened ABSN location is in St. Louis, Missouri.
+The eighth and most recently opened ABSN location is in St. Louis, Missouri.

 Academics

-Grand Canyon University offers over 200 bachelor's, master's, and doctoral degree programs through its 10 colleges.
+Grand Canyon University offers over 200 bachelor's, master's, and doctoral degree programs through its 10 colleges: